Top Patterns to Conquer the Technical Coding Interview

 Since the goal of AlgoMonster is to help you get a job in the shortest amount of time possible in a data-driven way, we compiled datasets of tech interview problems and broke them down by patterns.
-This way we can figure out the most frequently tested and highest return on investment (ROI) area to focus on.
-We'll look at the breakdown for top problems overall as well as company specific breakdowns.
+This way, we can determine the most frequently tested and highest return on investment (ROI) area to focus on.
+We'll look at the breakdown for top problems overall and company-specific investigations.

 Linked list, stack, and queue high ROI

-These problems get asked a lot but there aren't many variations.
-For example, linked list has several classic problems such as reversing linked list, find middle nodes, and linked list cycles detection that get asked over and over.
+These problems get asked a lot, but there aren't many variations.
+For example, the linked list category has several classic problems such as reversing a linked list, finding the middle node of a linked list, and linked list cycle detection that get asked repeatedly.

 Priority Queue/heap medium ROI